10 Happiness Myths That Are Making You Miserable In 2023

 Truth: Happiness is not solely dependent on external circumstances.

-Many people believe how much happy we depend on how good are our external factors such as wealth, fame, or success.
+Many people believe how much happy we are depends on how good are our external factors, such as wealth, fame, or success.

 While external factors can bring temporary pleasure, true happiness comes from within.